Visa, Entry and Arrival to Brazil

 Visa and Passport

-Effective from October 1st, 2023, the Government of Brazil has reinstated the requirement for citizens from the United States, Japan, Canada, and Australia to obtain a tourist visa before entering Brazil.
-Travelers from countries that are still eligible for a visa waiver simply need to present a valid passport (with a minimum validity of six months) upon arrival at the port of entry.
-They will automatically be issued a tourist visa.
-In both cases, the tourist visa permits a stay of up to 90 days from the date of initial entry, with an option to request a 90-day extension.
-Consequently, travelers can remain in the country for a maximum of 180 days within a 12-month period.
-Please note that entry without a return ticket may be denied.
+Effective April 10, 2025, the Government of Brazil will reinstate the requirement for citizens of the United States, Japan, Canada, and Australia to obtain a tourist visa before entering Brazil.
+Eligible applicants from these countries can apply for an electronic visa entirely online.
+The current visa fee is USD 80.90, and the visa is valid for 10 years.
+For detailed information on the application process, visit the official website.
+Travelers from countries eligible for a visa waiver only need to present a valid passport (minimum validity of six months) at the port of entry.
+They will automatically be issued a tourist visa upon arrival.
+Both visa types allow a stay of up to 90 days from the date of initial entry, with an option to request a 90-day extension.
+Travelers may stay in Brazil for a maximum of 180 days within a 12-month period.
+Please note that travelers without a return ticket may be denied entry.

 If you are traveling from the US, Canada, or Australia, please refer to the websites provided below to determine the consulate that has jurisdiction over your region, and kindly review that consulate’s official application instructions: